alfan-ntu/web_crawler/notes.md

 - 2023/11/16
     - Encountered '403 Forbidden' response from a simple HTTP request, requests.get(url).
       This means the server rejects the simple bot-like request.
-      Fix in download_url(self, url) by adding a request header
+      Fix in download_url(self, url) by adding a request header when composing an HTML request.
+See example download_url in basic_crawler.py which uses the package 'requests'.
 ```
       headers={'User-Agent': 'Mozilla/5.0'}
       html = requests.get(url, headers=headers).text
 ```

 - 2023/11/17
-    - In order to crawl the pages in parallel, we need to switch the basic framework according the article, [Web Crawling With Python](https://www.scrapingbee.com/blog/crawling-python/)
+    - In order to crawl the pages in parallel, we need to switch the basic framework according the article, [Web Crawling With Python](https://www.scrapingbee.com/blog/crawling-python/); Quote: "One of the advantages of Scrapy is that requests are scheduled and handled asynchronously.
+This means that Scrapy can send another request before the previous one has completed or do some other work in between."

 - 2023/11/20
   - Open issue: In some cases, we may run into websites that require us to execute JavaScript code to render all the HTML.